 I get more of everything in terms of enhanced depth, more low-end power and increased treble clarity.
 But it is not just simply a Leonidas II X2.
 The Octa is a little more balanced in its timbre, less warm, perhaps more accurate as a result.
-The enhanced treble gives you that bite and headroom which in turns helps the mids breathe just that bit more.
+The enhanced treble gives you that bite and headroom which in turn helps the mids breathe just that bit more.
 I am impressed, a lot.

-The build is still fantastic and kudos to Effect Audio for keeping the thickness of the 8-wire as small as possible.
+The build is still fantastic and kudos to Effect Audio for keeping the thickness of the Octa as small as possible.
 Maybe just a little more microphonics and less secure connectors than the PLUSSOUND Tri-Silver but it is also smaller in girth even though they have the same gauge.
 The patina-style leather accents on that silvery cable still seal it for me.

 So who should get this behemoth of a cable?
 Anyone looking to upgrade from the Leonidas II looking for a bit more low-end depth and power.
 Also, anyone with a wide range of summit-fi monitors and wants one cable to bring out the detail and soundstage in them all.
 The cost may put off the casual cable buyer but for those that invest, the Octa is 100% a solid keeper.

-Leonidas II 8-Wire Specifications
+Leonidas II Octa Specifications